 Did you know that the Apple Watch has a native Camera app?
-While it can’t actually record or save images like your iPhone can, it’s a helper remote control app that lets you use it to compose and preview your iPhone camera shots.
-All that’s needed to operate your iPhone camera from your wrist is to be located within Bluetooth range — about 33 feet or 10 meters.
+While it can’t actually record or save images like your iPhone can, it’s a helper remote control app that lets you compose and preview your iPhone camera shots.
+All you need to operate your iPhone camera from your wrist is to be located within Bluetooth range — about 33 feet or 10 meters.

 Launching the Watch Camera app automatically launches the iPhone Camera app.
 The cameras pair automatically and almost instantly.
 This lets you take a shot with your phone at a greater distance than your arm’s length.
 It lets you position your iPhone for a photo, use your Apple Watch to preview the camera image, and then take the photo from your watch face shutter button.
 It also gives you a three-second countdown so you can get in the shot if you want to.
 There are significant interface differences in iPhone camera operation between iOS 13 and iOS 14 and WatchOS 6 and WatchOS 7.
 For iOS 15 and WatchOS 8, the process is nearly identical.
 We show you all the moves that let you get your best shot in all instances.